In this guide, we will show you how to set multiple IP addresses on One NSG Rule in Azure Stack Hub.

 To set multiple IPs on one NSG Rule in the Azure Stack portal, take the following easy steps:

 Please note that this is not officially supported by Microsoft.
-It’s a workaround and hopefully Microsoft will address it in the near future.
+It’s a workaround and hopefully, Microsoft will address that in the near future.

 Thank you for reading my blog.